Day Trips from Palermo

 Is there a Godfather tour from Palermo?

 Yes.
-A walking tour to Corleone is available from €65 and focuses on the town’s real history rather than the film.
+An affordable walking tour to Corleone focuses on the town’s real history rather than the film.
 It includes entry to the Laboratorio della Legalità anti-mafia museum and a contribution to the Addiopizzo charitable organisation.
 Bus tickets from Palermo to Corleone are not included and need to be arranged independently.

 GuruWalk